Little Gransden Air and Car Show

 Run by volunteers for the benefit of children's and local charities, the Little Gransden Air and Car show has grown from a small local show to one of the major UK airshows, whilst retaining its friendly, local feel.

-In 2018 there promises to be an interesting series of displays, blending traditional favourites, such as the Global Stars, with the more unusual: this year including the Mystery Ship and an L29, Soviet block fast jet trainer.
+In 2018 there was an interesting series of displays, blending traditional favourites, such as the Global Stars, with the more unusual, including the Mystery Ship and an L29, Soviet block fast jet trainer.

 The show has been going since 1992, when it started as a car show with a single flying display.
 Now there are usually 300 vehicles and over three hours of flying alongside other ground attractions.

-The show organised by volunteers for the benefit of Children in Need and local charities.
+The show is organised by volunteers for the benefit of Children in Need and local charities.

-Amongst the organising team are renowned pilot Mark Jefferies and photographer Darren Harbar, under the guidance of event organiser John Swain.
+Amongst the organising team are David Poile MBE, Heather Lowe, renowned pilot Mark Jefferies, John Jefferies and photographer Darren Harbar, under the guidance of event organiser John Swain.

-On the ground are about 80 traders and exhibitors showing and selling not only aviation and motoring goods but also artwork, antiques, collectables, crafts and clothing.
+On the ground expect about 80 traders and exhibitors showing and selling not only aviation and motoring goods but also artwork, antiques, collectables, crafts and clothing.

 |Spartan 7W Executive|